munawwar-ahd/why-did-i-commit-/README.md

 ## 2. Motivation

-Many beginners focus on keeping a GitHub streak alive.
+Many beginners focus on keeping a GitHub streak alive

 This project focuses on something better:
 - Intentional commits